NeutroniumCore/Neutronium/Documentation/Content/Overview.md

 * **UseINavigable**
 If true, Neutronium calls set _INavigable_ property _Navigation_ with corresponding _INavigationSolver_

-See [Navigation API](./Navigation.md) to complete description of how to use this compoment.
+See [Navigation API](./Navigation.md) to complete description of how to use this component.

 ## Important Note